 O God, who gave joy to the world through the resurrection of Thy Son, our Lord Jesus Christ, grant we beseech Thee, that through the intercession of the Virgin Mary, His Mother, we may obtain the joys of everlasting life.
 Through the same Christ our Lord.
 Amen.

-Spring has come at last to our area of New England, and violets are blooming in profusion on the edges of sidewalks and all over the lawns of the monastery.
+And now violets are blooming in profusion on the edges of sidewalks, under hedges and all through the lawns around the Abbey.
 The low-growing violet is a symbol of humility.
-And our Father, Saint Bernard of Clairvaux, described the Virgin Mary as the "violet of humility."
-In paintings the violet was also used to denote the humility of Christ in assuming our humanity.
-The violets we see everywhere remind us of the Virgin Mary and her Son, risen from the dead.
+And we are told that our Father, Saint Bernard of Clairvaux, described the Virgin Mary as the "violet of humility."
+In paintings the violet was also used to symbolize the humility of Christ in assuming our humanity.
+And so the violets we see remind us of the Virgin Mary and her Son, risen from the dead.